rocketeducate/articles/content/general/host-react-vue-free.md

 We’ll be taking advantage of GitHub Pages in order to host our sites.

-Pages is a feature of GitHub that can serve static web files for a repository, typically for docs or a wiki.

-**We’ll** be using it to automatically serve a compiled React/Vue project.
+Pages is a feature of GitHub that can serve static web files for a repository, typically for docs or a wiki. *We’ll* be using it to serve a compiled React/Vue project.

 I should note here that this won’t host a dynamic web app that would otherwise rely on a Node server.
 You’ll need a proper web server for that.